loudest/greenlines/README.md

 Our team is comprised of:

 - [@loudest] (https://github.com/loudest) - README.md writer, man who speaks softly and carries a big $15 sign.
-- [@amiranda222] (https://github.com/amiranda222) - Alexander the Great, The Naster of All Things Digital
+- [@amiranda222] (https://github.com/amiranda222) - Alexander the Great, The Master of All Things Digital
-- [@dcbaron](http://github.com/dcbaron) - 9'o clock shadow, Number crunching caffeine junkie
+- [@dcbaron](http://github.com/dcbaron) - Has a 9 ol'clock shadow, Number crunching caffeine junkie

 ## Technologies, APIs, and Datasets Utilized